 - any penetration, no matter how slight, of the,

 Note that ejaculation is not required for an act to be considered sexual intercourse.9

-A person is only guilty under these laws if the alleged victim does not consent to having sex.
+A person is only guilty under these laws if the alleged victim does not consent to have sex.